yaseminalpay/motive/README.md

 "Motive" is an interest-sharing web and android app.

-In the app, you can do the followings:
+In the app, you can do the following:
-- Subsribe interest topics
+- Subscribe interest topics
 - Create content or events in the topics
 - Have discussions for the contents or events
 - Annotate contents